salesforce/tough-cookie/api/docs/tough-cookie.cookiecompare.md

 \#\#\# Custom Store Implementors

 Since the JavaScript Date is limited to a 1-ms precision, cookies within the same millisecond are entirely possible.
-This is especially true when using the `now` option to .
+This is especially true when using the `now` option to `CookieJar.setCookie(...)`<!-- -->.
 The [Cookie.creationIndex](./tough-cookie.cookie.creationindex.md) property is a per-process global counter, assigned during construction with `new Cookie()`<!-- -->, which preserves the spirit of the RFC sorting: older cookies go first.
 This works great for [MemoryCookieStore](./tough-cookie.memorycookiestore.md) since `Set-Cookie` headers are parsed in order, but is not so great for distributed systems.

 Sophisticated Stores may wish to set this to some other logical clock so that if cookies `A` and `B` are created in the same millisecond, but cookie `A` is created before cookie `B`<!-- -->, then `A.creationIndex < B.creationIndex`<!-- -->.